James L. Dennis: Securities litigation

 Dennis dissented in Oscar Private Equity Investments v.
 Allegiance Telecom, Inc., a securities class action.
 In Oscar, the Fifth Circuit majority vacated the lower court's certification of the plaintiff class, holding that the plaintiffs were required to prove "loss causation" (that the defendant's alleged misrepresentations actually moved the market and caused the plaintiffs' financial losses) in order to invoke a presumption that they relied on the defendants' misstatements.
 Dennis accused the majority of engaging in "a breathtaking revision of securities class action procedure that eviscerates Basic's fraud-on-the-market presumption," a reference to Basic Inc. v.
 Levinson in which the Supreme Court previously held that reliance may be presumed where the alleged misrepresentations were public and material, the stock traded in an efficient market, and the relevant transaction took place between the time the misrepresentations were made and the time the truth was revealed.
 The Supreme Court unanimously abrogated Oscar in Erica P. John Fund, Inc. v.
 Halliburton Co., holding, similar to Dennis's dissent, that the Fifth Circuit's rule "contravenes Basic's fundamental premise."

 Voting rights

 On July 20, 2016, Dennis was in a narrow majority that struck down SB 14, Texas's voter ID law.
 In a concurring opinion, Dennis stated that he would go further than the majority; in his view, SB 14 was enacted with a racially discriminatory purpose.

 On May 17, 2021, Dennis was one of three judges who ruled that a Louisiana judge's September 2020 order that expanded mail balloting and early voting is now moot because the 2020 election has passed.

 Dennis dissented in an August 24, 2022 ruling that upheld a 1890 Mississippi law that disenfranchised a large number of felons.
 Dennis and the other liberals joined an opinion written by James E. Graves, Jr. that called the law out for its racist history.
+On August 4, 2023, Dennis wrote a 2-1 majority opinion striking down the lifetime voting ban.
+On July 18, 2024, Dennis dissented when the full court en banc reversed his 2023 ruling and allowed the lifetime voting ban to remain in place.